The teeth that occur in human beings are:

 The enzyme which hydrolyze the starch is:

-i.
-Neurons of Myentric plexus regulates glandular secretions in GI tract.
+I. Neurons of the Myentric plexus regulate glandular secretions in GI tract.

-Myenteric plexus controls peristaltic waves in Gastrointestinal tract.
+I. Myenteric plexus controls peristaltic waves in the Gastrointestinal tract but does not regulate glandular secretions.

 Which layer of alimentary canal is formed of loose connective tissues?